 Helpful Tips for a Newborn

-Some other helpful Tips & Products for Newborn Babies:
+Some other helpful Tips & Products for the First Week with a Newborn:

 - Look for diapers with the color change line.
 This makes checking for soiled diapers so much easier!